mitchellkrogza/nginx-ultimate-bad-bot-blocker/AUTO-CONFIGURATION.md

 ## STEP 9:

 You can now customize any of the following files below to suit your environment or requirements.
-These include files never get modified during an update using the auto update script above so whatever customizations you do here will never ne overwritten during an update.
+These include files never get modified during an update using the auto update script above so whatever customizations you do here will never be overwritten during an update.

 ```
 /etc/nginx/bots.d/whitelist-ips.conf